knowledgejunkie/sort-baby-photos/README.md

 Usage
 -----

-To sort photos in a given directory into a new output directory structure, based on a given starting date:
+To sort photos in a given directory into a new output directory hierarchy, based on a given starting date:

     $ ./sort-baby-photos --input-dir=~/Unsorted_Photos --output-dir=~/Sorted_Photos --start-date=2015-12-07 [--symlink] [--debug]